mblakemore/C64Claude/README.md

 ## Further Enhancements

-Step 1: Get it working in the VICE emuilator.
+Step 1: Get it working in the VICE emulator.
 COMPLETE!

 Step 2: Use a C64 Cartridge / Expansion Port Prototype Board (https://www.ebay.com/itm/273790354324) and an ESP32 to get messages in and out of memory on real hardware.
 (In Progress)